 If you refused a field sobriety test in Milwaukee or elsewhere in Wisconsin, the police have the authority to revoke your license on the spot, for a length of 1 to 3 years (up to 6 years if a passenger under the age of 16 is in the car).

-As a former state criminal prosecutor focused on drunk driving offenses, Tom Grieve knows how police and prosecution work better than any other Milwaukee criminal defense attorney.
+As a former state criminal prosecutor focused on drunk driving offenses, Tom Grieve and the attorneys of Grieve Law know better than any other Milwaukee criminal defense attorney how police and prosecution work.
 Tom has earned a national reputation as one of the very best DUI attorneys in Milwaukee and the entire state of Wisconsin.
-Tom has received numerous honors and awards for helping clients get DUI charges reduced or eliminated!
+Grieve Law has received numerous honors and awards for helping clients get DUI charges reduced or eliminated!

-Unlike other Milwaukee lawyers, Tom Grieve is NOT a fee to plea lawyer™.
+Unlike other Milwaukee lawyers, Grieve Law are NOT a fee to plea lawyer™.
 What does this mean for you?
-It means Milwaukee criminal defense attorney, Tom Grieve, never makes a plea deal with the court system because it’s faster and easier.
-Instead, Tom fights tooth-and-nail over every shred of evidence and produces the most powerful and strategic defense to beat your drunk driving charges!
+It means Milwaukee criminal defense attorney, Grieve Law, never makes a plea deal with the court system because it is faster and easier.
+Instead, we fight tooth-and-nail over every shred of evidence and produce the most powerful and strategic defense to beat your drunk driving charges!

-Don’t risk your future, your reputation and your finances with any Wisconsin criminal defense law firm; Hire the Milwaukee lawyer who represents DUIs for repeat offenses and first time offenses.
-With Tom’s proven track record of success and multiple awards, you know you’re in the hands of a caring and extremely talented Milwaukee criminal defense attorney.
+Do not risk your future, your reputation and your finances with any Wisconsin criminal defense law firm; Hire the Milwaukee lawyer who represents DUIs for repeat offenses and first time offenses.
+With Tom’s proven track record of success and multiple awards, you know you are in the hands of a caring and extremely talented Milwaukee criminal defense attorney.